fulcro-community/awesome-fulcro/README.md

 # Awesome Fulcro

-A curated list of awesome resources for [Fulcro](https://github.com/fulcrologic/fulcro) and [Fulcro RAD](https://github.com/fulcrologic/fulcro-rad), the most awesome webapp framework the Earth has ever seen.
+A curated list of awesome resources for [Fulcro](https://github.com/fulcrologic/fulcro) and [Fulcro RAD](https://github.com/fulcrologic/fulcro-rad), the most awesome (web)app framework the Earth has ever seen.

 ## Motivation